poli-git/ZeroKnowledge_home_challenge/deployment-guide.md

-# Fermah - Challenge:  RISC Zero Ethereum Deployment Guide
+# Fermah - Challenge: Deployment Guide

 ## Deploy your project on a local network